freenas/freenas-docs/userguide/jails.rst

     that match the user and group names used by the application in the jail.

 #.
-Decide if the jail will have access to existing data or if
+Decide if the jail has access to existing data or if
-    a new area of storage will be set aside for the jail to use.
+    a new area of storage is set aside for the jail to use.

 #.
-If the jail will access existing data, edit the permissions of
+If the jail accesses existing data, edit the permissions of
     the pool or dataset so the user and group accounts have the desired read and write access.
 If multiple applications or jails are to have access to the same data, create a new group and add